ViswaB/cloudcomputing-a1/README.md

 <!-- Instructions -->
 ## Instructions
+1. Make sure you are signed in as IAM user, and not root user, as it is a secure practice to work as IAM user, and should not use or share root user as it is not a good practice and unsecure.

-### S3
+#### S3
+2. Create an S3 bucket.
     What is S3?
     Amazon S3 allows the storage of objects (files) in forms of buckets.
     Buckets must have a name that is globally unique are defined at the region level.
     The Naming convention requires the following: No uppercase, No underscore, 3-63 characters long, Not an IP.

-1. Create an S3 bucket.
     a.
 Search for S3 on AWS search and go to S3 page.
 This pag shows all your S3 buckets that you have created
     ![image](https://user-images.githubusercontent.com/68451169/153739102-33a3d2a3-fc2e-478a-827f-fe5e5eedcfdb.png)